MattHall/ruby-mediaburst-sms/README.md

 On error, the value of the key referenced by the number will equal the [error code][5] returned from Mediaburst.

+### Checking the Account's Credit

+Create an instance of the Mediaburst client:

+    client = Mediaburst::API.new('username', 'password')

+Request the credit amount

+    client.get_credit
+    => "150"

+Given invalid credentials, this method will return nil.
+If the server responds with anything other than a 200, a Mediaburst::ServerError exception is raised.

 ## Development